pyg-team/pytorch_geometric/README.md

 ### From master

-In case you want to experiment with the latest PyG features which did not get released yet, you can install PyG from master via
+In case you want to experiment with the latest PyG features which are not fully released yet, you can install PyG from master via

 ```
 pip install git+https://github.com/rusty1s/pytorch_geometric.git